- Net worth equals total assets minus total liabilities, and tracking it quarterly reveals whether your financial life is actually improving.

 - Money market accounts

-- Cash value in I-Bonds
+- Cash value in I-Bonds or Treasury securities

-Investment assets:
+Investment assets

 - Brokerage accounts (stocks, ETFs, mutual funds)

-- 401(k), 403(b), 457 balances
+- 401(k), 403(b), and 457 plan balances

-- IRA and Roth IRA balances
+- Traditional IRA and Roth IRA balances

-- HSA balance
+- HSA balance (if invested)

-- Crypto holdings (at current market value)
+- Crypto holdings at current market value

-Real property:
+Real property

-- Investment properties (current market value)
+- Investment or rental properties at current market value

-- Vehicles (Kelley Blue Book value)
+- Vehicles at Kelley Blue Book value

 What Counts as a Liability